programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 {% include figure.html src="../images/getting-started-with-github-desktop-4.png" caption="Publishing a repository" %}

 Once you have 'published' your repository it will be viewable at Github's website.
-It is possible to setup a private repository on Github but this requires you to pay.
+It is possible to setup a private repository on GitHub but this requires you to pay.
 To quickly view your repository online you can use the repository menu.
 This will bring you straight to your repository online.

 {% include figure.html src="../images/getting-started-with-github-desktop-5.png" caption="Repository menu" %}